sugunan/ezfollow/README.md

 * Build a system to automatically identify and categorize inbound emails into issues or requests.
 * Also the system should be able to track and manage inbound, outbound emails as well as associated conversations visually.
 * Build functionality to track the time taken for each received email ticket and warn or alert operators of the system of possible service level or threshold breach.

-## Conclution

-If you have any further queries, <please join the expert team>